His Last Vow: Plot

-John Watson, whose wife Mary is now visibly pregnant, finds an unkempt Sherlock Holmes living in a crack house under the influence of drugs.
+John Watson, whose wife Mary is now visibly pregnant, finds an unkempt Sherlock Holmes in a crack house under the influence of drugs.
 John attempts to force him to rehabilitate, but Sherlock insists that he was undercover for a case.
 Mycroft confronts Sherlock about the drug use and realises that Sherlock is investigating Charles Augustus Magnussen, a newspaper owner who blackmails people.
 Lady Elizabeth Smallwood has enlisted Sherlock to negotiate the return of stolen letters written by Smallwood's husband.
 Mycroft warns Sherlock not to go after Magnussen, which Sherlock ignores.

 John is also surprised to discover that Sherlock is in a relationship with Mary's bridesmaid, Janine.
 Sherlock tells John that he is dating her because she is Magnussen's assistant.
-He uses their relationship to assist him with breaking into Magnussen's office in London.
+He uses their relationship to enable him to break into Magnussen's office in London.
 Inside, Sherlock and John find an incapacitated Janine, and Sherlock happens upon Mary holding Magnussen at gunpoint.
 Mary shoots Sherlock, who harnesses all his mental powers to stay conscious.
-He is taken to a hospital.
-In his mind palace, Sherlock fades away.
-At the same time, Sherlock dies on the operating table in pre-op preparation in the real world.
-In the mind palace, Moriarty convinces Sherlock that he's letting John down by dying, which convinces Sherlock to wake up and escape.
-At this time, in the real world, Sherlock's heart begins to beat again.
-The surgeons attempt to help revive him by giving him oxygen.
-Sherlock wakes up in surgery and mouths, "Mary".
-Mary comes into the hospital and is met by John, who says that Sherlock had survived the surgery.
+He is taken to a hospital. where he flatlines on the operating table.
+But in his mind palace, Moriarty taunts Sherlock that he's letting John down by dying, which convinces him to revive.
+When Sherlock wakes up in surgery, he mouths, "Mary".
+John meets Mary at the hospital and tells her that Sherlock survived.
 Mary visits the dazed and severely injured Sherlock and warns him not to denounce her.
-John nonetheless begins to suspect something after discovering that Sherlock replaced John's chair in the Baker Street flat and left a bottle of Mary's perfume on the table next to it.
+John nonetheless begins to suspect something after discovering that Sherlock moved John's chair in the Baker Street flat back to its usual spot and left a bottle of Mary's perfume on the table next to it.